mathewlowry/myhub-gpt/at-science-homepage/content/events/event-atmosphere2026.md

 </summary>

 <div class="govuk-details__text">
 Absolutely!
 We're planning lightning talks, demos, and panel discussions.
 If you're working on science-related applications using ATProto, we'd love to hear from you.

-Include your proposals when you register, or simply contact us (FAQ; How can I contact you?).
+Include your proposals when you register, or simply contact us (FAQ: How can I contact you?).
 </div>
 </details>